Developer-Autodesk/viewer-javascript-tutorial/tutorial.md

 ## What do you need for your project?

 The View & Data web service consists of two APIs.
-The First API is a REST API which allows you to upload and translate 2D/3D models into a light weight ftormat that can be downloaded and displayed by the Second API – a client-side JavaScript API that allows you to embed and customize/automate an interactive 2D/3D model viewer on your web page.
+The first API is a REST API which allows you to upload and translate 2D/3D models into a light weight format that can be downloaded and displayed by the Second API – a client-side JavaScript API that allows you to embed and customize/automate an interactive 2D/3D model viewer on your web page.

-Depending of your needs you may prefer to write a server or a desktop application to consume the REST API.
+Depending on your needs you may prefer to write a server or a desktop application to consume the REST API.
 Your choice will be mainly based on how many files you need to translate, and the frequency:

 1- If you need to translate only one (or very few) of your own models to be viewed by other people, then you may prefer to use a desktop application to do this, or one of our demo pages.

-2- If you need to translate multiple models in a batch process or allow other users to upload their own files, then a webserver implementation will be needed.
+2- If you need to translate multiple models in a batch process or allow other users to upload their own files, then a web server implementation will be needed.

 ## Obtaining an API Key